Is The Discovery Channel’s Shark Week Documentary ‘Megalodon’ For Real?

 You may have been sucked in by The Discovery Channel’s ‘Megalodon: The Monster Shark Lives,’ a documentary style film that served as the kickoff event to Shark Week 2013.
 While it was moderately entertaining, we were left wondering if the film was based on a true story.
 The answer is…

 Nope.
 My suspicions were initially fueled by the all too sleek production value of the “documentary.”
 Plus, the main character/shark hunter guy was way too comfortable on camera.
-Another moment that made me say, “Wait a minute” came in the show’s final seconds when a series of disclaimers (which you can see below) flashed on and off the screen rather quickly.
+Another moment that made me say, “Wait a minute” came in the show’s final seconds when a series of disclaimers (one of which you can see above) flashed on and off the screen rather quickly.

 “None of the institutions or agencies that appear in the film are affiliated with it in any way, nor have approved its contents.
 Though certain events and characters in this film have been dramatized, sightings of “Submarine” continue to this day.
 Megalodon was a real shark.
 Legends of giant sharks persist all over the world.
 There is still debate about what they might be.”